-Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted, primarily due to COVID-19-related issues.
+Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted over recent years.
 The impact was particularly acute for disadvantaged pupils.
 We used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
 We are continuing to build on that approach with the activities detailed in this plan.